-We keep a record of all sales on your inventory sheet and pay out on a monthly basis; your payment will be ready for you to collect at the Gallery by the 5th of the month following your sale.
-We take a commission fee of 30% off the sale price but this goes back into continuing the project and support S2R.
+We keep a record of all sales on your inventory sheet and pay out on a monthly basis; your payment will be ready for you to collect at the Gallery by the 5th day of the month following your sale.
+We take a commission fee of 30% off the sale price but this goes back into continuing the project and supporting S2R.

 Can anyone come to the Gallery?

 Yes, the Gallery is open to the public, both to browse, join community sessions and become artists.
 Our intention is to reduce isolation and stigma surrounding mental health as well as encourage integration, peer support and involvement.